-- 4. During the mine planning process, consider the retention of legacy elements, or ideally patches of retained forest within the mined area (This also contributes to Guiding principle 3). - 5.
-During harvest planning avoid greater than 40 per cent of the landscape scale area being in the establishment to immature developmental stages at any one time. - 6.
+- 7. During the mine planning process, consider the retention of legacy elements, or ideally patches of retained forest within the mined area (this also contributes to Guiding principle 3). - 8.
+During harvest planning, avoid greater than 40 per cent of the landscape scale area being in the establishment to immature developmental stages at any one time (Fig 2). - 9.
 Treemarking will endeavour to manage the local scale management unit to retain the structural complexity (see Guiding principle 3).
-This includes giving consideration to marking additional legacy elements in areas immediately adjacent to mining rehabilitation, to increase their retention rate at the local scale. - 7.
-During harvest planning, schedule thinning of the non-mined forest to coincide with periods of high water use in the mine rehabilitation. - 8.
+This includes giving consideration to marking additional legacy elements in areas immediately adjacent to mining rehabilitation, to increase their retention rate at the local scale. - 10.
+During harvest planning, schedule thinning of the non-mined forest to coincide with periods of high water use in the mine rehabilitation. - 11.
 During thinning of rehabilitated mine sites, apply variable density thinning to increase structural complexity and reduce water use.

-Silvicultural practices will contribute to maintenance of landscape connectivity.
+Silvicultural practices will contribute to maintenance of connectivity.

-Connectivity is the degree to which the landscape facilitates or impedes movement of individuals or genetic material.
+Connectivity is the degree to which the landscape facilitates or impedes movement and or exchange of organisms, reproductive material or propagules.
 Connectivity is achieved by creating functional or structural linkage of habitats, communities and ecological processes.
 The exchange of individuals or genes among populations in different habitat patches influences both dispersal and genetic diversity and is an important consideration for persistence and resilience of populations, as well as for re-colonisation by those species displaced following disturbance.
-Connectivity is particularly important in light of climate change, as species or communities may need to reposition themselves in the landscape.
-Connectivity can be supported in the multiple use forest area through maintaining habitat at multiple spatial scales.
-Informal reserves (such as stream zones), and other areas temporarily excluded from operations, such as fauna habitat zones, provide areas of forest within which silvicultural treatment are not applied.
+Connectivity is particularly important in light of human induced climate change, as species or communities may need to reposition themselves in the landscape.
+Connectivity can be supported in the multiple use forest area through maintaining a variety of habitat at multiple spatial scales.
+Informal reserves (such as stream zones), and other areas temporarily excluded from operations, such as FHZ, provide areas of forest within which silvicultural treatment is not applied.
 Heterogeneity at the landscape scale avoids the creation of barriers to biological and ecosystem processes, including the physical movement of species or their propagules within the landscape.
 Connectivity is also maintained through the imposition of limits to the application of silvicultural treatments.
 Some species have a preference for particular structural elements, so large areas of a single structure within the forest should be avoided.
-Therefore, silvicultural practices seek to mimic the size and intensity of natural disturbances to which native flora and fauna have evolved to withstand (see strategies listed against Guiding principle 1).
+Therefore, silvicultural practices seek to mimic the size and intensity of natural disturbances to which native flora and fauna have evolved with (see strategies listed against Guiding principle 1).